Your new design will be uploaded in:

 Holiday in Term Time

-As a school we cannot authorise holidays in term time, unless there are exceptional circumstances.
-If you are planning a holiday in term time please fill in a 'Leave of Absence from School' to request permission.
+We cannot authorise holidays in term time, unless there are 'exceptional circumstances'.
+If you are planning a holiday in term time please fill in a leave of absence from school' to request permission.
 Our attendance officer and headteacher will then discuss the request and write to you with their decision.
-Please remember that unless there are EXCEPTIONAL CIRCUMSTANCES it is very unlikely that we can authorise the absence from school during term time.

 If the request for absence during term time has been declined and you still decide to take your child out of school then you will receive a fixed penalty notice from Brighton and Hove City Council.